Party per pale: 1 Or, a Georgian dancer proper; 2 Gules, a church Or, ports and windows Azure.

 Azure, a seagull volant Argent, carrying in its feet a sheaf of tobacco proper, bound Gules.

 The coat of arms of Gregorio Lanzagorta Llaguno, harbor of San Blas, and cigar maker in Nayarit, Mexico.
-This coat of arms was designed by Juan Lanzagorta Vallín and outlined by me.
+This coat of arms was designed by Juan Lanzagorta Vallín and painted by me.

 Blazon keywords: Azure, Argent, Gules, One, Seagull, Volant, Grasping, Foot (palmiped), Sheaf of tobacco, Proper and Bound.